RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/_index.md

 4. <a name="table-note-4" style="display: block; height: 80px; margin-top: -80px;"></a>
 [Docker images]({{<relref "/rs/installing-upgrading/quickstarts/docker-quickstart">}}) of Redis Enterprise Software are certified for development and testing only.

+## Known issues

+- RS61676: Full chain certificate update fails if any certificate in the chain does not have a Common Name (CN).

+- RS119958: The `debuginfo` script fails with the error `/bin/tar: Argument list too long` if there are too many RocksDB log files.

 ## Known limitations

 #### New Cluster Manager UI limitations